INDUSCOL

 To gain a full understanding of the behaviour over time of glued multi-material structures in a saturated environment.

-- Proposal of analytical models to optimise glued multi-material structures in the marine environment meeting standard requirements
+• Proposal of analytical models to optimise glued multi-material structures in the marine environment and meet normative requirements

-- Updating and development of design and maintenance rules for the design of glued tidal turbine blade structures
+• Updating and development of design and maintenance rules for underwater glued structures

 Resources